iRunFar’s Meghan Hicks and Hannah Green test trail shoes outside of Silverton, Colorado. Photo: iRunFar/Eszter Horanyi

 Neutral shoes allow the feet to move and flex naturally, while stability shoes guide the foot through the stride and reduce overpronation.
 If possible, have an expert at a local running specialty store examine your gait before purchasing running shoes.

 Most people pronate some, but if you overpronate, where your feet roll significantly inward after impact with the ground, you might consider a stability shoe for road running.
-Stability shoes might also help if prone to Achilles tendinitis, runner’s knee, or shin splints.
+Stability shoes might also help if you are prone to Achilles tendinitis, runner’s knee, or shin splints.
 Since foot strikes vary so much while running on trail, it’s harder to correct for overpronation, and there are no stability-focused shoe options for trail running.

 Drop